wrujel/airbnb-clone/README.md

 </div>
 <br />

+Airbnb app clone with Next.js 13, that allows you to search for properties, add them to favorites, make reservations, login with Google, Github or Email, list your properties, and more.

 ## Features
 - [x] Responsive design with Tailwind CSS
 - [x] Show a list of cards with properties like Airbnb